aneveux/kata-rpg/README.md

 If you'd like to play a bit with Kotlin, either writting your own program or modifying the one we wrote, you can simply import the project in your IDE (it is a Maven project, so all dependencies should be retrieved for your if you have Maven installed).

+If you'd like to follow the development process I followed while solving the exercise, feel free to read the comments in [that test file](src/test/kotlin/com/github/aneveux/kata/rpg/topdown/GameTest.kt).

 ### Prerequisites

 If you want to play with our Kotlin implementation, we recommend you to have: